ozhasta/react-hexwords/README.md

 ### Why?

 - Trying to sharpen my React skills.
 I used useEffect, useState, useMemo hooks in this project.
-- I started this project via Create React App in this project.
+- I started this project via Create React App.
 After hearing about Vite, I decided to give it a try and migrated the project to Vite.
 - Used 2 different API's
   1. [TheColorAPI](https://www.thecolorapi.com/docs)
   2. [Turkish Language Institute (TDK)](https://www.sozluk.gov.tr/)[^1]